ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

 ## Meet the Argon2 Cryptographic Hashing Parameters

-Let me introduce you to the parameters and explain their impact on the hashing operation.
+Let me introduce you to the parameters and explain their role in the hashing operation.
 This section is based on the
 [Argon2 specification paper](https://password-hashing.net/argon2-specs.pdf).

 1. Memory: The memory used by the algorithm.
 To make hash cracking more expensive for an attacker, you want to make this value as high as possible.
 2. Iterations: The number of iterations over the memory.
-The execution time is linearly dependent on this parameter.
+The execution time correlates linearly with this parameter.
 It allows you to increase the computational cost required to calculate one hash.
 3. Parallelism: The number of threads to use.
 This should be chosen as high as possible to reduce the threat imposed by parallelized hash cracking.
 4. Salt Length: The authors of Argon2 recommend this parameter to be 128 bits, but say it can be reduced to 64 bits in the case of space constraints.
 5. Key Length (i.e. Hash Length): This parameter depends on the intended usage.
-   The authors say a value of 128 bits should be sufficient for most applications.
+   The Argon2 algorithm authors claim that a value of 128 bits should be sufficient for most applications.
 If you plan to use the hash as a derived key for e.g. AES, you can use this parameter to get a key of the required length.

 ## How to Choose the Parameter Values